 Over the past few days, you’ve noticed you’re sniffling more than normal and sneezing — probably allergies.
 “I’ll survive,” you tell yourself.
 But later you wake, feeling extremely sick in the middle of the night.
 Your sore throat is so bad you can’t drink the soothing tea you made at 4 a.m., and your doctor’s office isn’t open yet.

 “Maybe I should go to the emergency room?” you ask yourself.
 You feel miserable.

-Deciding whether to go to an emergency room, urgent care or to wait for your primary care physician’s office to open is a choice many of us have encountered.
+Deciding whether to go to an emergency room, urgent care, make a video appointment or to wait for your primary care physician’s office to open is a choice many of us have encountered.

 According to a study by Truven Health Analytics, 71 percent of the visits to emergency departments could have been treated at either an urgent care or doctor’s office.